imnotryan/PersonalProjects/Water Level Sensor/README.md

 https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/ --> attach interrupt to a pin

-- !!Look at picture in this repository to see hardware connections!!
+- !!Look at pictures in this repository to see hardware connections!!

 ### Advantages of this project:
 - Realtively cheap construction, total cost is under $40 for guaranteeing tens of thousands of dollars in flood damage compensation